armanjindal/garden/content/index.md

 With these tools, writing here helps me produce an expanding network of thoughts to help me shape, affirm, and **live** a narrative I've shaped.
 ## 🔗 Connect

-I love meeting new people, and I will absolutely reply to every email that I get.
+I love meeting new people, and I will reply to every email that I get.
 If you have an opportunity where you think I will be a good fit, please do reach out.
 All I can promise is genuine curiosity and to pay it forward ☺️

 Email: arman.jindal@hey.com || arman.jindal@columbia.edu
 GitHub: https://github.com/armanjindal